-This is easily the most recognizable brand on our list of best electric motorcycles.
+This is easily the most recognizable brand on our list of best electric motorcycles, aside from Harley of course.
 Vespa is the king of scooters, offering some of the best options of its kind since 1946.
 Vespa scooters became famous for their unibody steel design and ease of use.

 Motorcycles were dangerous, complicated machines people were too intimidated to try.
 But after WWII money was tight and people needed more affordable modes of transportation.
 Scooters were friendly and easy.
 Vespa helped bring motorcycling to the masses, and now they are offering the choice of going electric.